AnnaUmi/my-app/README.md

-# Getting Started with Create React App
+# Getting Started with React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To install the project, you need to have Node.js installed on your machine.
+You can download it from [here](https://nodejs.org/en/download/).
+In the project directory, you can run:

+### `npm install`

 ## Available Scripts